thejud/text-processing-cookbook/README.md

      3

-Finally, unless otherwise noted, the commands should handle more than one line of input even I only provide one line of input, e.g.
+Finally, unless otherwise noted, the commands should handle more than one line of input even if I only provide one line of input, e.g.
 `echo foo,bar,baz | csvlook -H`.

 ## Other resource